KyleIsaak/Todo-App/Readme.md

 7. Open a browser and navigate to http://localhost:3000/
 8. Enter text into the text field, and you should see them appear in a list below.
 They will also be added to the database
 9. Click on the delete buttons to remove items from the database.
 The list should update automatically.

+note: There is a known bug where the last letter of the input field does not get detected.
+I am currently working on this, but it seems that this is the only issue currently.